dboursinos/etl-pipeline/README.md

 - It enables rich visual dashboards and data exploration over the Iceberg tables.
 - Business users can analyze product performance, seasonal trends, and historical sales via an interactive UI.

+### 6. **Machine Learning (ML) Training & Forecasting**

+- Spark reads the previously generated Iceberg tables and applies aggregations to generate a dataset for training.
+- The training jobs are executed in a Kubernetes cluster.
+- The model artifacts are stored in a MinIO bucket.

 ---

 ## 🧰 Technologies Used